jsimnz/gotter/README.md

-# gotter
+# Gotter

 A go command line tool to help you manage your go projects into a single and consistent workspace.
-This tool is still under development
+This tool is still under development, but is currently stable enough to use (I do).
+Check out the [releases](https://github.com/jsimnz/gotter/releases) page.

 ### If you do the following...You probably need gotter
 - Have you Go projects in a seperate folder, and the rest of your projects in a 'workspace' folder because Go code needs to be in a valid `$GOPATH`